 Once you have your audience on your side, it’s time to optimize the demand.

 Re-think, how you think of partners and vendors.
 In programmatic space, it’s super easy to just sign a contract, put them in your header, see if they work, if not, drop them.
 Continue to do tests that you have no time to do.Rob Beeler, Chairperson at AdMonsters and CEO of Beeler.Tech

-In the hindsight, the use of third-party cookies were not doing any good to ad tech.
-From invading user privacy to discrepancy in user demographics, third-party cookies have their own list of cons.
+In hindsight, the use of third-party cookies was not doing any good to ad tech.
+From invading user privacy to discrepancies in user demographics, third-party cookies have their own list of cons.